 Whether you stepped up to lead your team at work when your supervisor was ill, headed a professional development group with co-workers, or have demonstrated leadership skills outside of the office – showcase it.
 In addition to making sure that you feature this in your bio and on your LinkedIn account, work to incorporate this into your content strategy if possible.
 Share the most recent presentation you made to your group of mentees, write a post about what it felt like to take on more responsibility and start a Facebook group dedicated to your professional development pursuits.
 What’s most important is that you share this side of yourself with the people who are screening you online.

 While mentioned briefly above, remember that LinkedIn is the go-to professional networking site.

-In addition to incorporating your leadership activities into your social presence, and staying active on LinkedIn, you’ve also go to present any awards or recognition that you’ve received.
+In addition to incorporating your leadership activities into your social presence and staying active on LinkedIn, you’ve also got to add any awards or recognition that you’ve received.
 This serves as an additional form of validating that you behave professionally.

-And don’t forget to include descriptions of yourself, your skills, your past experiences and your future goals in ways that directly relate to the qualifications necessary for the job you’re applying for.
-This shows that you are not only capable for the job, but that you also did your homework and highlighted what will work best for this future employer.
+And don’t forget to include descriptions of yourself, your skills, your past experiences, and your future goals in ways that directly relate to the qualifications necessary for the job you’re applying for.
+This shows that you are not only capable of the job but that you also did your homework and highlighted what will work best for this future employer.
 This makes the review process that much easier for the hiring manager.
-It will also increase your social Reputation Score, Google Reputation Score and overall Reputation Score.
+It will also increase your social Reputation Score, Google Reputation Score, and overall Reputation Score.